37) Master Of My Domain Only In My Lord’s Likeness

 The Finished Works of Christ: What They Mean For Us: our healing, deliverance, prosperity, victory, joy, peace, and everything else we need in life is already finished and ready for us to claim.

-I put it to you that this belief system is a cheap escape from personal responsibility to prove that one has indeed joined identity with the Christ by becoming oneself a holy, righteous, chosen servant of God taking dominion over whatever territory has been assigned by the Father.
+This belief system is a cheap escape from personal responsibility to prove that one has indeed joined identity with the Christ by taking dominion over the most basic territory of one’s body, soul and spirit, becoming oneself a holy, righteous, qualified to be a chosen servant of God.

 “When the Son of man shall come in his glory, and all the holy angels with him, then shall he sit upon the throne of his glory…Then shall the King say unto them on his right hand, Come, ye blessed of my Father, inherit the kingdom prepared for you from the foundation of the world: For